sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Deprecate {{{Ideal.reduced_basis}}} (John Perry) -- The previous name {{{Ideal.reduced_basis}}} is misleading as it suggests that it can be used for computing the reduced Gröbner basis, when in fact it returns the interreduced basis.
 Thus {{{Ideal.reduced_basis()}}} is now deprecated and users are encouraged to use {{{Ideal.interreduced_basis()}}} instead.

  * Factoring multivariate polynomials over non-prime finite fields (William Stein) -- The factoring algorithm works as follow.
 If {{{f}}} is a polynomial over a non-prime finite field, factoring {{{f}}} is reduced to factoring over a prime field and using GCD over the non-prime field.

+ * Groebner bases over any field (John Perry) -- Support for computing the dimension of fields of large prime characteristics via the method {{{dimension()}}} in the module {{{rings/polynomial/multi_polynomial_ideal.py}}}.
+The default is to use the functionalities of Singular to do so.
+However, if the characteristic of the field is larger than what Singular can handle, the method falls back on a toy implementation of Buchberger to compute the Groebner basis, and finally using the algorithm described in Chapter 9, Section 1 of the following text:
+    * David A. Cox, John B. Little & Donal O'Shea.
+"Ideals, Varieties, and Algorithms: An Introduction to Computational Algebraic Geometry and Commutative Algebra" 3rd edition.
+Springer, 2007.

 == Distribution ==